mitinull/nextjs-blog/posts/building-a-mouse-following-character-in-javascript.md

 ---
-title: "Cycling on Earth"
+title: "Building a Mouse-Following Character in JavaScript"
-excerpt: "Cycling is one of my favorite hobbies.
-When I'm tired of mental work I usually go for a ride."
+excerpt: "We are going to build a character that looks at the mouse everywhere it goes!"
-image: "lying-in-park.jpg"
+image: "looking-guy-cover.jpg"
 date: "2023-9-1"
 isFeatured: true
 ---